-This guide on the best things to do in Rügen, Germany, has come about thanks to a sponsored trip we took to the island with the support of Tourism Germany.
+This guide on the best things to do in Rügen, Germany, came about thanks to a sponsored trip we took to the island with the support of Tourism Germany.

 It’s a warm Thursday evening on the Baltic island of Rügen and a concert is taking place.
 In the small village of Groß Zicker, residents have gathered to watch a performance in their local church; their wooden chairs crowded together.
 Stood at the altar is an accordionist, his melancholy music dancing out of the church’s doorway and into the surrounding graveyard.

 We stop to listen, watching as the 15th century stained glass windows glow and swallows dive overhead.

 Heading past the church, we continue through the village, past thatched cottages (or Friesenhäuser), decorated with towering sunflowers and swaying hollyhocks.
 On our right are rolling hills filled with hay bales and sheep, and to our left lies the nearby Baltic sea, chalky cliffs and a slither of golden sand.
 The air smells like brine and roses and – as we near a small restaurant – fresh Fischbrötchen.